quillan86/ai-workflow-capstone/README.md

 To run the API, you can either run `run_app.py` locally or dockerize an image of the service using the Dockerfile contained in the service.

+This project has been created using FastAPI rather than Flask.

 The documentation of the api, runs run locally, is stored at `http://localhost:80/api/docs`.
 There are five endpoints:

 - `POST /api/vi/model/train/`: train a series of models.